Athena Guidelines¶

 These guidelines are intended to complement the C++ coding guidelines with Athena-specific coding conventions.

-(Here we are thinking that it would be good to provide AthenaExamples
+(Here we are thinking that it would be good to provide AthenaExamples corresponding to these guidelines and also real world examples in the code.)

-Package structure
+Package structure¶

 For now, please see the Athena packages section here for guidance on how to structure Athena packages.